Skip to content

 There are three core components to the plugin system:

 • Distributions define lists of plugins and their version.
 A distribution is a small Git and Python project that maintains a list of plugin dependencies in its pyproject.toml.
+We provide a template repository for a quick start into creating distributions.

 • Plugins are Git and Python projects that contain one or many entry points.
 We provide a template repository for a quick start into plugin development.